ENEE467/Getting_Started/source/Lab7.rst

 - ``findCovarianceMatrix()``
 - ``findLeastSquaresErrorVector()``

-Always build the packages and source the workspace after modifying the source code.
+Build the packages and source the workspace after modifying the source code.

 .. code-block:: bash